 We all have things about us that make us special and unique, but there’s also our quirks to us that we need to talk about and discuss to move forward and grow as human beings.

-You also touched on a lot of common subjects with Monique.
-You talked about how life is much simpler where you’ve travelled.
-Can you give a specific example of something that was a “cultural thing” in comparison to an “American thing” that would translate into what you said.
+A: You also touched on a lot of common subjects with Monique.
+You talked about how life is much simpler where you’ve traveled.
+Can you give a specific example of something that was a “cultural thing” in comparison to an “American thing” that would translate into what you said?